The Great Unknown Tour

-The Great Unknown Tour is the fourth concert tour by American recording artist, Rob Thomas.
-Beginning June 2015, the tour will support his third studio album, The Great Unknown.
-The tour will predominantly perform in the United States and Canada, with performances in theaters and amphitheaters.
-Thomas will also perform at music festivals during the summer.
+The Great Unknown Tour was the fourth concert tour by American recording artist, Rob Thomas.
+Beginning June 2015, the tour supported his third studio album, The Great Unknown.
+The tour predominantly visited North America, with performances in theaters and amphitheaters and at music festivals during the summer.

 Background

 After wrapping up the 2013 tour with band Matchbox Twenty, Thomas began recording his third solo album.
 In spring 2014, the singer launched his third solo tour, showcasing two new songs, "I Think We Feel Good Together" and "Heaven Help Me".
 Later that year, Thomas announced the album title via Twitter.
 In March 2015, Thomas posted a video to YouTube, announcing the tour.
 In the video, Thomas stated he will release the single and album before the tour kick off in the summer.
 The singer also stated he would perform new songs from the album, alongside his solo hits and hits from his band.